lucabaptista/hello-world/README.md

 # hello-world
 repository

-I have a PhD in Communications and am willing to acquire new competencies.
+I have a PhD in Communications and I am willing to acquire new competencies.